sergio11/passionfy/README.md

 </p>

-## ✨ Features That Make Passionfy Unique:
+## ✨ Features That Make Passionfy Unique

-- **Create Your Profile**:
+Passionfy is thoughtfully designed to offer a seamless and enjoyable experience for creating meaningful connections.
+Here’s a detailed look at the features that make it stand out:

+### 👤 **Create a Fully Personalized Profile**
+Showcase your personality and preferences with an in-depth profile creation process:
+- **📛 Username:** Choose a unique name that represents you.
-  🎂 Share your age
+- **🎂 Age:** Share your age to help find compatible matches.
-  🌍 Specify your location
+- **🚻 Gender & 🏳️‍🌈 Orientation:** Specify your gender, sexual orientation, and the gender of your ideal partner for tailored matching.
-  🎨 Highlight your hobbies and interests
+- **🎨 Hobbies:** Highlight your passions and interests to connect with like-minded individuals.
-  🏳️‍🌈 Indicate your sexual orientation
+- **🌍 Location:** Provide your location to discover matches near you, ensuring proximity and convenience.
+- **💑 Relationship Preferences:** Indicate the type of relationship you’re seeking, whether casual or long-term.
-  📸 Upload multiple photos to showcase your best self!
+- **📸 Photo Gallery:** Upload up to **6 photos** to showcase your best self.
+- **👔 Occupation:** Add your profession to give your profile a personal touch.

+### 🔒 **Secure and Convenient Login**
+- **📱 OTP Login:** Enjoy a hassle-free and secure sign-in experience using a one-time password sent to your mobile phone.

-- **Explore & Match**:
+### 🔍 **Explore & Discover**
-  🔍 Browse through profiles tailored to your preferences
-  ❤️ Connect with people who share your vibe

-- **Chat with Matches**:
+Passionfy makes finding connections both engaging and intuitive:
+- **🖼️ Browse Profiles:** Explore detailed profiles of other users, complete with their photos, hobbies, and preferences.
+- **🎮 Swipe to Match:** Play the swipe game to find your perfect match — swipe right if you're interested, left to pass.

+### 💬 **Real-Time Chat with Matches**
+Keep the conversation flowing with smooth and reliable messaging:
+- **📨 Instant Messaging:** Chat in real-time with your matches for seamless communication.
+- **📷 Multimedia Support:** Share photos and emojis to make conversations more vibrant and personal.

+### 🔒 **Safety and Moderation Tools**
+Passionfy prioritizes user safety and provides tools to maintain a respectful environment:
+- **🚨 Report Profiles:** Quickly flag inappropriate behavior or content.
+- **🚫 Block Users:** Take control of your experience by blocking profiles you no longer want to interact with.

+### 🛠️ **Edit Your Profile Anytime**
-  💬 Enjoy real-time, private conversations with your matches
+Stay flexible with your information:

-- **Emojis & Personalization**:
-  ✨ A touch of fun with emojis across the app to keep interactions light and lively
+- **🔄 Profile Management:** Update any details you provided during the onboarding process, including photos, preferences, and personal info.

+Passionfy combines robust functionality with an elegant interface to create an app that’s not just about finding matches but also about celebrating individuality, safety, and meaningful connections.
+Dive in and start your journey today! 💕✨

 ## 👩‍💻 Technical Highlights:
 - **SwiftUI Framework**: